Online privacy in the technocreep age

 About the Speakers

-Dr. Thomas P. Keenan, Ed.D, is a professor in UCalgary's Faculty of Environmental Design and an adjunct professor in the Department of Computer Science.
+Dr. Thomas P. Keenan, Ed.D, is a professor in UCalgary's School of Architecture, Planning and Landscape, and an adjunct professor in the Department of Computer Science.
 Tom's research interests lie in information security, cyberwarfare, privacy and security, and the social implications of technology.
 His current research focuses on the positive and negative effects of technology adoption both in the developed and developing worlds, and how technology can be a driver for economic and social development.

 Dr. Raymond Patterson, PhD, is Business Technology Management Area Chair and a professor in UCalgary’s Haskayne School of Business.
 He is also an adjunct professor in the Department of Accounting, Operations and Information Systems at the University of Alberta.
 His primary research interests include information systems, analytics and decision technologies.